 Unlike many other third-party iOS tools, UltFone iPhone Backup Unlocker even works with the latest iTunes/iOS versions.
 So, when you can t remember encrypted iPhone backup password, or when iTunes is asking for a password that you never set on the latest iPhone 12, the tool will help you quickly unlock the backup without any hassle.

 Apart from helping users remove iTunes backup passwords, UltFone iPhone Backup Unlocker also boasts several other features that make it a reliable application for all iOS users.
 Let’s take a look at some of its features.

-- Recover/Remove iTunes Backup Password.
+- Recover/Remove iTunes Backup Password on device.

 - Remove screen passcode without losing your valuable data.

 - Remove Backup Password While Keeping Your Data Safe.